keras-team/keras-hub/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/keras-team/keras-nlp/issues)

 KerasNLP is a natural language processing library that works natively with TensorFlow, JAX, or PyTorch.
-Built on [multi-backend Keras](https://keras.io/keras_core/announcement/) (Keras 3), these models, layers, metrics, and tokenizers can be trained and serialized in any framework and re-used in another without costly migrations.
+Built on Keras 3, these models, layers, metrics, and tokenizers can be trained and serialized in any framework and re-used in another without costly migrations.

 KerasNLP supports users through their entire development cycle.
 Our workflows are built from modular components that have state-of-the-art preset weights when